maretec/MOHID_python_tools/README.md

         - Get Eulerian fields from Lagrangian files
         - Implement date-awareness
         - Option to write a global file, indexing every time-step of a colection of files.
 This effectivelly bypasses the glue operations and should be very useful for operational-style runs.

+get_boias - Donwload time series daily and monthly  insitu data from ftp server nrt.cmems-du.eu in netcdf format
+        - Built for operational use
+		- Read selected ocean buoys from jason files
+		- Run program by passing arguments such a starting dates, end dates, station ID, monthly or daily data, location of output directory, username and password